No Code Flows Overview

 Business Request Items

 Business Request Items are the individual tasks generated from Flow Items within a Business Request.
 Each item holds data such as request details, assignee ID, and resource ID.
-Items are processed independently in the order defined by the Flow Definition.
-If an item depends on another item's completion, it waits until the dependency is satisfied.

 Approval Flow Policies